-The psychology of color is a subject of strong disagreement in marketing.
+The psychology of color is a subject of strong disagreement in marketing and ecommerce design.
 We know we need it, and we’d like there to be a list of rules to follow that remain the same in all instances – but there isn’t.
 Color preference, associations, and color cause and effect, vary widely between individuals and cultures.

 So, what we’re left with is what we’ve always been left with…